Efficient lambda-enhanced gray molasses using an EIT-based laser locking scheme: Experimental setup

 The central aim of our experiment is to trap cold atoms in mesoscopic-scale dipole traps, which necessitates a laser cooling setup designed to accommodate a pair of high numerical aperture lenses.
 The lenses are mounted inside the vacuum chamber, restricting optical access for the four horizontal laser cooling beams.
+This constraint is common across many cold‑atom platforms used in quantum technologies.
 The beams have a waist of $\sim3.5 \,\text{mm}$ and the two counter-propagating pairs intersect at an angle of $40^\circ$, as shown in Figure \ref{fig:beam_setup}(b); additionally, the beams are weakly converging such that the intensity of the counter-propagating beams are balanced even after losses at the vacuum chamber windows.
 A repump beam tuned near the $F=1\to F^\prime=2$ transition is overlapped with the cooling beams, which are detuned 12 MHz from the $F=2\to F^\prime = 3$ transition.
 As a result, the small trapping volume of the Magneto optic trap leads to both small sample sizes (circa $6\times 10^5$ atoms), and our best efforts at Doppler and red-detuned sub Doppler have found temperatures no cooler than $T_\text{red}\sim 45\,\upmu\mathrm{K}$.